-- 11 WSDOT's Strategic Plan identifies transportation system resilience a high-priority goal, emphasizing the need to prepare for climate - 12 change impacts.
-The I-5 Nisqually bridge crossings are vulnerable to flooding because climate change has caused sea level rise and - 13 increased extreme flood events.
-There is a need to address erosion and channel migration that will progressively increase to the - 14 point of jeopardizing the stability of the I-5 causeway and/or the bridge crossing.
-The dynamic nature of the Nisqually River between - 15 the revetment walls upstream (south) of the I-5 bridge crossing is creating these conditions, posing risks to I-5, fish and wildlife - 16 habitat areas, and river hydrogeomorphic processes. - Photo documentation of the river channel has shown substantial migration in recent years.
-An oxbow forming upstream of the bridge crossing moved at the rate of 35.5 feet per year between 1990 and 2022; the meander can be expected to be at the I-5 roadway embankment in approximately 13 years (WSDOT 2022a). - 20 This channel migration has the potential to cause temporary lane reductions or closures of I-5 in one or both directions for - 21 emergency repairs (WSDOT and TRPC 2022b).
-This section of I-5 is the only substantive north-south highway route highway route - in the area serving regional traffic.
-Even short-term closures would result in long detours and significant delays affecting much of - 23 western Washington.
+- 11 WSDOT's Strategic Plan identifies transportation system resilience as a high-priority goal, emphasizing the need to prepare for - 12 climate change impacts.
+The I-5 Nisqually bridge crossings are vulnerable to flooding because climate change has caused sea level - rise and increased extreme flood events.
+There is a need to address erosion and channel migration that will progressively increase to - the point of jeopardizing the stability of the I-5 causeway and/or the bridge crossing.
+The dynamic nature of the Nisqually River - between the revetment walls upstream (south) of the I-5 bridge crossing is creating these conditions, posing risks to I-5, fish and - wildlife habitat areas, and river hydrogeomorphic processes. - 17 Photo documentation of the river channel has shown substantial migration in recent years.
+An oxbow forming upstream of the bridge - 18 crossing moved at the rate of 35.5 feet per year between 1990 and 2022; the meander can be expected to be at the I-5 roadway - 19 embankment in approximately 13 years (WSDOT 2022a). - This channel migration has the potential to cause temporary lane reductions or closures of I-5 in one or both directions for - emergency repairs (WSDOT and TRPC 2022b).
+This section of I-5 is the only substantive north-south highway route in the area - serving regional traffic.
+Even short-term closures would result in long detours and significant delays affecting much of western - Washington.
 In addition to the channel migration risk, the northbound I-5 bridge over the Nisqually River, built in 1937, has a - 24 Sufficiency Rating of 48 and is nearing the end of its expected service life.
-The bridge has substandard vertical clearance, risking - strikes from oversize loads which could damage overhead trusses.
-The northbound bridge undergoes regular monitoring and repair - 26 of cracks in various structural elements.
+The bridge has substandard vertical clearance, risking - 25 strikes from oversize loads, which could damage overhead trusses.
+The northbound bridge undergoes regular monitoring and repair - of cracks in various structural elements.